 Fireplaces will be tested using ASTM methods E2558 and E2515, as outlined in the partnership agreement.
 EPA will qualify models achieving a Phase 2 particulate matter emission level of 5.1 g/kg.

 EPA provides program support to encourage the purchase of cleaner, more efficient fireplaces, including:

 - Labels that identify models that meet the EPA program requirements

 - Outreach materials

-If you are a manufacturer and would like to participate in the program, email Gary Blais at firstname.lastname@example.org.You may need a PDF reader to view files on this page.
+If you are a manufacturer and would like to participate in the program, email Gary Blais at email@example.com.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.